rmenon1008/mockupgen/README.md

 The [`mockupgen-templates`](https://github.com/rmenon1008/mockupgen-templates) repository contains the default templates used by `mockupgen`.
 Most are based on the fabulous work of [Anthony Boyd](https://www.anthonyboyd.graphics/).
 You can see the available templates with `mockupgen --list`.

 ## Custom templates
-Instead of using the default templates, you can supply your own by specifying `--custom-template-dir`.
+Instead of using the default templates, you can supply your own by specifying `--custom-templates`.
 The directory or URL should contain an index.json file with the following format:
 ```jsonc
 // index.json
 // Note: All paths are relative to this file